Lina Choueiri

 Lina Choueiri (Transcription:/li:na shuejri/ - Arabic: لينا شويري) is a Lebanese Associate Professor in Linguistics at the American University of Beirut (AUB).
 She was the Chairperson of the department of English from 2006 to 2009.
-Choueiri has been serving as AUB's first deputy provost since July 2021 and threatened severe sanctions against AUB's Secular Club for exercising free speech rights critical of AUB.
+Choueiri has been serving as AUB's first deputy provost since July 2021.

 Her research in Syntax mainly focuses on Lebanese Arabic and related Semitic languages.
 She works within the generative framework.

 Early life and education

 Lina Choueiri was born in Mansourieh, Lebanon.
 After obtaining her French baccalaureate, she pursued two undergraduate studies concurrently: Mathematics at the American University of Beirut (BSc, 1989) and French literature at Université Saint-Joseph de Beyrouth (BA, 1991).
 She continued her education in the United States.
 Choueiri earned her Master's degree in linguistics from Georgetown University in 1993 followed by a PhD in linguistics from the University of Southern California in 2002.

 Research

 Within the study of grammar in the Generative linguistics approach, Choueiri's research interests follow three lines of inquiry: